 Made worse, now that your friends and family members know you’re considering a change, they’ve begun doling out more unsolicited advice than you can possibly digest in one sitting (or 10).

 So, how do you tell if the career advice you’re receiving is good?
-More importantly, how do you steer clear of the ridiculous, reckless, or just plain garbage input as you navigate this challenging period?
+More importantly, how do you steer clear of the ridiculous, reckless, or just plain terrible career advice as you navigate this challenging period?